15 Best Viewpoints in Barcelona (historic sites, scenic vistas and cool places to discover)

 Barcelona is like no other city in the world.
 Full of amazing architecture, an abundance of sunlight and the best food comes in bite sized appetizers.
 Experience Barcelona by walking around, putting your head back and look up and savor the flavor of the city.
 But did you know Barcelona also offers breathtaking vista across the city?
-Where to find the best viewpoints in Barcelona and how to get there?
-I list the 15 vantage points that give you the best Barcelona views!
+Where to find the best Barcelona top views and how to get there?
+I list the 15 vantage points that give you the best Barcelona views from above!

 When you’re walking around in a new city, buildings and streets all seem to look-alike and blur together into one big urban memory.
 A great way to refresh your sightseeing, is by finding a viewpoint where you can overlook the city.
 You can trace your steps where you’ve been and where you want to go.
 Luckily, Barcelona has many impressive rooftop views that are easily accessible to the public.
-Here are the best viewpoints in Barcelona city.
+Here are the best Barcelona views of city to explore and enjoy some of the wonderful vistas and scenic viewpoints to the city.

 Rooftop La Pedrera